-Anahit Aladzhanyan enters her sixth season as the head coach for Oxy's women's basketball team.
+Anahit Aladzhanyan enters her seventh season as the head coach for Oxy's women's basketball team.
 She also serves as the senior woman administrator and the athletic department's budget manager as an assistant athletic director.

 Prior to becoming the head coach of the women's program, Aladzhanyan spent the 2011-12 season as the first assistant to the Oxy men’s basketball team, making her one of a only a handful of women in the nation coaching men’s collegiate basketball.
 She helped recruit and yield over 10 players in just one recruiting cycle.

 As a product of the women's basketball program herself, it’s one she knows well.
 Aladzhanyan played three seasons at Oxy when athletic director Jaime Hoffman was the coach from 2005-07.
 By her senior season, she was the team captain and a player-coach as an extension of Hoffman on the floor.